SerhiiCho/clothing-shop/README.md

 1. **Allow registration** Admin can turn this option off, and register form will disappear.
 2. **Turn on men's category** Admin can turn this off, and men's category will disappear.
 3. **Turn on women's category** Admin can turn this off, and women's category will disappear.
-4. **Clear all cahce** By clicking this button admin deletes all file cache data that is widely used in this app.
+4. **Clear all cache** By clicking this button admin deletes all file cache data that is widely used in this app.

 ## Language